 Cleofira told the enumerator that there were ten people living in their house which they were renting for $35 per month for the last five years: Her husband, seven of her ten children, one son-in-law and herself.

 Cleofira gave the enumerator everyone’s names but I’m not sure if Pearl double-checked everything with Cleofira or just wrote what she thought she heard but she listed the Cojocari inhabitants as Gustave and Claofira, their children Irene, Veronzia, John, George, Mary, Joan, Helen and their son-in-law Vincent Salinas.
 We may never know if some of these spellings were correct or incorrect at the time.
 When I see these sort of errors I try to imagine a native english speaker listening to someone speaking with a thick Romanian accent - it starts to make sense.
-However I would be interested to know if Costan ever really went by the name Gustave.
-Certainly the government thought so that year.
+In my research I have documented eight men named Constantine out of about fifty who also went by "Gus".
+It must have been a common thing to do.
+Did Cleofira just say "Gus" and it was written as "Gustave"?
+Certainly the government thought that Constantine was named Gustave so that year.

 Costan Cojocari was said to be the head of the house and a married (to Cleofira) 49 year old male, born in Romania of a white race with a grade 6 education.
 He had lived at 580 Westminster Street for five years or more.
 He had applied for US citizenship and had “first papers” but was not yet Naturalized.
 He was employed and in the previous week he had worked 48 hours as a Conveyor Operator for an auto body manufacturer.
 Last year (1939) he worked 38 weeks.
 Over the whole of 1939 he earned $900.